-- a A matter personal to a member of staff that is being considered by a meeting of the Staffing sub-committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Staffing sub-committee or, if he is not available, the vice-chairman the Staffing sub-committee of absence occasioned by illness or other reason and that person shall report such absence to the Staffing sub-committee at its next meeting. - The chairman of the Staffing sub-committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk to the Council.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Finance and General Purposes committee.
+- A matter personal to a member of staff that is being considered by a meeting of the Finance and General Purposes Committee or the HR Sub Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of Finance and General Purposes Committee or, if they are not available, the vice-Chair (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to Finance and General Purposes Committee at its next meeting. - c The HR Sub Committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of the clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Finance and General Purposes Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of Finance and General Purposes Committee or in their absence, the vice-Chair of Finance and General Purposes Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and

-- d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Staffing sub-committee or in his absence, the vice-chairman of Staffing sub-committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing sub-committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk to the Council relates to the chairman or vice-chairman of the Staffing sub-committee this shall be communicated to another member of the Staffing sub-committee which shall be reported back and progressed by resolution of the Staffing sub-committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- progressed by resolution of Finance and General Purposes Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by clerk relates to the Chair or vice-Chair of Finance and General Purposes Committee this shall be communicated to another member of Finance and General Purposes Committee which shall be reported back and progressed by resolution of Finance and General Purposes Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order II(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).